 Sarah advises in all areas of revenue law, in both contentious and non-contentious matters.
 Her experience ranges from working with individuals and small partnerships to large multi-national companies.
 Her recent corporate work includes issues relating to the derecognition of loan relationships and derivative contracts, the application of anti-avoidance provisions, applications for closure notices, the SDLT and CGT implications on the incorporation of small partnerships, the availability of consortium relief, claims for research and development allowances, and the availability of capital allowances.

-Sarah’s recent private client work includes advising on domicile status for inheritance tax purposes, SDLT implications of property purchases, travel and subsistence payments, application of the IR35 provisions, the taxation of compensation for wrongful birth claims, penalties, whether the grant of access rights over land would be capital or income, liability to council tax, and sole trader remuneration trusts.
+Sarah’s recent private client work includes advising on domicile status for inheritance tax purposes, SDLT implications of property purchases, travel and subsistence payments, application of the IR35 provisions, the taxation of compensation for wrongful birth claims, penalties, whether the grant of access rights over land would be capital or income, liability to council tax, and remuneration trusts.

-Sarah’s recent VAT experience includes advising on zero-rating of building materials for the builders’ block, the VAT status of supplies of management services provided to a subsidiary, VAT surcharges, and input tax apportionment on a partial exemption special method.
+Sarah’s recent VAT experience includes the exemption for financial intermediation, zero-rating of building materials for the builders’ block, the VAT status of supplies of management services provided to a subsidiary, VAT surcharges, and input tax apportionment on a partial exemption special method.

 Sarah also has experience of tax treaty work, including representing the taxpayer in the case of Royal Bank of Canada v HMRC UKUT 45 (TTC), and working on the notable case Anson v HMRC UKSC 44 during her pupillage.

 Complementing her litigation experience, Sarah is an ADR accredited civil and commercial mediator.
 She also has experience of high value international arbitrations.